zelanko/sql-docs.zh-tw/docs/t-sql/queries/update-transact-sql.md

 -- Uses AdventureWorks

 CREATE TABLE YearlyTotalSales (
-    YearlySalesAmount money NOT NULL,
+    YearlySalesAmount MONEY NOT NULL,
-    Year smallint NOT NULL )
+    Year SMALLINT NOT NULL )
 WITH ( DISTRIBUTION = REPLICATE );

 INSERT INTO YearlyTotalSales VALUES (0, 2004);